 - Get the word out about your charity of choice on your website or through social media

-The Canada Revenue Agency's How to donate wisely page offers tax tips and information on avoiding fraud.
+The Canada Revenue Agency's How to donate wisely video offers tax tips and information on avoiding fraud.
 They also offer a list of registered charities where you can search for charities operating in your community, learn about their programs and activities, and find contact information.